mohi-devhub/StudyQuest/docs/QUIZ_ENHANCED_FEATURES.md

 - Try a simpler PDF first to test

 **"Rate limit exceeded"**
-- OpenRouter free tier is rate-limited
+- Google Gemini free tier is rate-limited
 - Wait for rate limit to reset or add credits
 - Cached results are used when available